fhiso/tsc-governance/drafts.md

    extensibility mechanism which will be used in other FHISO specifications.

-Extended Legacy Format (ELF): Date and Age Microformats
+Extended Legacy Format (ELF): Date, Age and Time Microformats

-:  This document defines microformats for representing dates and ages in arbitrary calendars together with how they are applied to the Gregorian, Julian, French Republican and Hebrew calendars in a GEDCOM-compatible manner.
+:  This document defines microformats for representing dates, ages and times in arbitrary calendars together with how they are applied to the Gregorian, Julian, French Republican and Hebrew calendars in a GEDCOM-compatible manner.

 Extended Legacy Format (ELF): Data Model